camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 effective appearance and performs a controlled restart; the persisted value prevents a clock-sync restart loop.
 Do not manipulate UI widgets from a network task or mirror Preferences directly in JavaScript.

+Wi-Fi changes do not require a restart.
+The browser stages only the fields in the visible form, then calls the shared manager through the Wi-Fi API.
+The API validates ESP32 limits (SSID 1–32 bytes, WPA password 8–63 bytes), JSON-escapes arbitrary SSID/password characters, and reports an in-progress conflict rather than starting a second radio operation.

 While Usage is visible, both browser and LVGL refresh just after a monotonic storage boundary at a cadence equal to one displayed x-axis bucket (2 minutes